-I was fortunate to visit 3D Print Congress & Exhibition in Lyon, France.
-Having heard that this event was popular and had never attended myself, I was curious to find out what it was to offer.
+I was fortunate to visit 3D Print Congress & Exhibition both in Lyon and Paris.
+Having heard that this event is the leading 3D printing show in France, I was curious to find out what it had to offer.

 3D Print Congress and Exhibition